Gravitational wave constraints on spatial covariant gravities: Effects of the spatial covariant gravities on GWs and their constraints

-There are several different ways to test the velocity birefringence induced by ${\cal W}_1 - {\cal G}_1$ in spatial covariant gravity.
-In ref. \cite{Nishizawa:2018srh}, the velocity birefringence has been constrained by comparing the arrival times of GW170817 and GRB170817a, which gives \bqn |{\cal W}_1 - {\cal G}_1| \lesssim 10^{-11} \; {\rm km}. \lb{velocity_PV1} \eqn With the arrival time difference of left- and right hand GWs induced by velocity birefringence, ref. \cite{Zhao:2019szi} proposal a new method for constraining velocity birefringence model independently by measuring the difference of arrival times of two GW polarizations.
-With this method, it is expect to constrain $|{\cal W}_1 -{\cal G}_1|$ to be $\lesssim 10^{-14} \; {\rm km}$.
-This constraint is better than (\ref{velocity_PV1}) by 3 order of magnitudes.
+There are several different ways to test the velocity birefringence induced by $({\cal W}_1 - {\cal G}_1)/{\cal G}_0$ in spatial covariant gravity.
+In Ref. \cite{Nishizawa:2018srh}, the velocity birefringence was constrained by comparing the arrival times of GW170817 and GRB170817a, which gives \bqn |({\cal W}_1 - {\cal G}_1)/{\cal G}_0| \lesssim 10^{-11} \; {\rm km}. \lb{velocity_PV1} \eqn With the arrival time difference of left- and right-hand GWs induced by velocity birefringence, Ref. \cite{Zhao:2019szi} proposed a new method for constraining velocity birefringence in a model-independent way by measuring the difference in arrival times of two GW polarizations.
+With this method, it is expect to constrain $|({\cal W}_1 -{\cal G}_1)/{\cal G}_0|$ to be $\lesssim 10^{-14} \; {\rm km}$.
+This constraint is better than Eq. (\ref{velocity_PV1}) by 3 orders of magnitude.
 The velocity birefringence could also slightly widen or split the peak of the GW waveform \cite{Yamada:2020zvt}.
-By checking for waveform peak splitting in the first ever detected GW event, GW150914, ref. \cite{Kostelecky:2016kfm} placed the first constraint on velocity birefringence, which corresponds to $|{\cal W}_1 -{\cal G}_1| \lesssim 10^{-11}\; {\rm km}$.
-Recently, the constraints from considering the width of the peak at the maximal amplitude of GW events have been improved significantly with an analysis through 50 GW events in GWTC-1 \cite{Shao:2020shv} and GWTC-2 \cite{Wang:2021ctl}.
+By checking for waveform peak splitting in the first ever detected GW event, GW150914, Ref. \cite{Kostelecky:2016kfm} placed the first constraint on velocity birefringence, which corresponds to $|({\cal W}_1 -{\cal G}_1)/{\cal G}_0| \lesssim 10^{-11}\; {\rm km}$.
+Recently, the constraints from considering the width of the peak at the maximal amplitude of GW events have been improved significantly with an analysis of 50 GW events in GWTC-1 \cite{Shao:2020shv} and GWTC-2 \cite{Wang:2021ctl}.